Locations:

 Where is gastrin produced?

-Most gastrin comes from your stomach, specifically the bottom part (the antrum).
+Most gastrin comes from the bottom part of your stomach (the antrum).
 The gastric glands within your stomach lining contain G-cells.
-Your duodenum and pancreas also make some gastrin.
+The first part of your small intestine (duodenum) and pancreas also make some gastrin.

 What stimulates gastrin release?

-Your brain and digestive system are in constant communication through your vagal nerves, which pass information back and forth.
-So, just the anticipation of eating is enough to get the process started.
+Your brain and digestive system are in constant communication.
+They talk to each other through your vagal nerves.
+So, even thinking about eating is enough to get the process started.

-Vagal nerve fibers in your brain signal to those in your stomach, telling them to get ready for digestion by releasing gastrin.
+Vagal nerve fibers in your brain signal to those in your stomach.
+They tell them to get ready for digestion by releasing gastrin.
 Once you start eating, nerves in your stomach detect food inside and release more.

 Advertisement

-• Stretching of your stomach walls to accommodate food.
+• Stretching of your stomach walls to make room for food

-• The presence of particular foods, especially proteins.
+• The presence of certain foods, especially proteins

-Gastrin stimulates the release of gastric acid, which, in turn, activates pepsin.
+Gastrin triggers the release of gastric acid.
+This, in turn, activates the digestive enzyme, pepsin.
 These substances help break down proteins in your stomach.
-Gastrin also activates your stomach muscle movements.
+Gastrin also activates your stomach’s muscle movements.

 What stops the release of gastrin?

-Gastrin stops releasing when your food empties from your stomach into your duodenum, triggering the next phase of digestion.
+When food leaves your stomach and enters your duodenum, gastrin release stops.
+This triggers the next phase of digestion.
 As food leaves and acid levels in your stomach rise, gastrin starts to reduce.

 Food entering your duodenum triggers your gallbladder and pancreas to release their digestive juices.
 Then, your digestive system releases the hormone somatostatin, which turns the other hormones off.